 The Revised Proposed Action is consistent with the goals and objectives of the Preserve Management Plan.
-This plan is discussed further in the draft Revised EA Section 4.2, Alaska Chilkat Bald Eagle Preserve and Section 5.0, Section 4(f) Evaluation.
+This plan is discussed further in the FREA Section 4.2, Alaska Chilkat Bald Eagle Preserve and Section 5.0, Section 4(f) Evaluation.